millan-figueroa-pscoursework/lab-4.1-variables-and-functions/README.md

 ### 1. How did you approach creating more flexible functions with parameters?

+Parameters make the functions generalized instead of static, so adding parameters makes it possible to use them with different variables.

 ### 2. What challenges did you face while incorporating conditional logic in your functions?

+Mostly the syntax using logic operators like || and &&

 ### 3. How does refactoring improve the readability and maintainability of your code?

+It improves readability by getting rid of unecessary code and making the operations more efficient.